TheStig294/100-more-randomats-pack-1/README.md

 _ttt_randomat_event_hint_chat_ - Default: 1 - Whether hints should also be put in chat.\
 _ttt_randomat_event_history_ - Default: 10 - How many events should be kept in history.
 Events in history will are ignored when searching for a random event to start.

-# Newly added randomats
+# Newly added/updated randomats

-1. Back to Basics - Strips everything back to base TTT
+1. Événement Aléatoire - A french themed randomat!
-2. Noir - Makes the look of the game like a 50's detective film
+2. Pistols at Dawn - The last players have a cinematic pistol showdown!
-3. Blegh - People make a 'Blegh' sound when they die
+3. Blegh - Make a 'Blegh' sound when you die, gives different "Sharky" playermodels

 # Randomats